 Addis Ababa is the capital city of Ethiopia which is located in the center of the country.
 It was emerged in 1886 as a military camp in the strategic area of Entoto hills.
-In 1888, it was moved to the hot springs (filwoha) located near the present day city Centre (Hassan et al., 2018).
+In 1888, it was moved to the hot springs (Filwoha) located near the present day city Centre (Hassan et al., 2018).
 According to Hassen and others, the early primary historical elements of the formation of the city were the palace, the churches, the marketplace (Arada) and the houses of the nobility.
 Currently the city extends over 540 square kilometres at an altitude of 2,500 meters above the level of the Mediterranean Sea.
 The city is also the seat of government, center for education, industry and service.
 It is a chartered city with status of a city and state, the current governance structure of the city has three administration tiers, city level (central), sub city level and woreda (district) level (AACPPO, 2016).
 The three tiers of the city administration includes; one city administration, 10 sub-cities and 116 woredas.
 As the Federal Ministry of Transport (2011) referred that, the 2007 national census data, having a growth rate of 2.1%, the population of Addis Ababa was 2,738,248 which accounted for 32.27% of the total urban population of the Country.
 Recently Different studies indicated that the population size of Addis Ababa is growing fast.
 Based on the 2007 census data, the city population growth in 2016 with 3.8 growth rate is indicated 4.6 million (UN-habitat, 2017).
 As result of population increase the city demands sufficient infrastructures such as that of transportation system and housing provision.
 The city government tries to alleviate these challenges by providing public transits (such as Buses & LRT) and condominium housing.

-Condominium development
+Condominium development in Addis Ababa

 The city of Addis Ababa encompass a complex combination of planned and unplanned elements of the city, it can be viewed as the original old city, the industrial city, the informal city, the market city, the condominium city, and so forth (Hassan et al., 2018).
 As a condominium city; these communal housings are the result of population growth, space constraint and redevelopment strategies which are promoted by the federal government.
 The Federal Democratic Republic of Ethiopia enacted the condominium law under the proclamation No.370/2003 (FEDERAL Negarit Gazeta, 2003).
 Based on this proclamation number the Ministry of Urban Development, Housing and Construction has been providing the policy framework and detail norms for government initiated and implemented housing program since 2004.
 In addition to the housing program policy framework WUB Consult (2015) stated that, the 2005 urban development policy brought radical change to the way housing is to be developed; government took the lead to develop houses in mass and transfer it to owner-occupiers.